Section 1: Name

 Section 4: Quorum

-Four (4) members of the Board of Directors present in person shall constitute a quorum for the transaction of any business which may come before the meeting.
+Four (4) members of the Board of Directors present in person (or on-line) shall constitute a quorum for the transaction of any business which may come before the Board.
 The current edition of Robert’s Rules of Order shall be the guide for the conduct of business meetings.

 Section 5: Executive Director

-An Executive Director will be retained by the Board of Directors to carry out the policies and business of the Society.
+An Executive Director will be retained by the Board of Directors to implement the policies and conduct the business of the Society.
 The term of the appointment and specific duties will be determined by the Board of Directors.
 The Executive Director serves as an ex-officio member of the Board.

 Section 6: Financial Advisor

-A Financial Advisor may be retained by the Board of Directors to work with the Treasurer to set proposed budgets and expenditures; to provide financial analysis as requested; and to provide advice and consult to the Board on financial matters as requested
+A Financial Advisor may be retained by the Board of Directors to advise and coordinate financial affairs work with the Executive Director and Treasurer to set proposed budgets and expenditures; to provide financial analysis as requested; and to provide advice and consult to the Board on financial matters as requested

 Section 1: Designation of Committees

-The Society shall have the following standing committees: Publications, Nominating, Finance and Symposium.
+The Society shall have the following standing committees: Publications, Nominating, Finance, Education, Member Services, Practice Management and Symposium.
 Ad hoc scientific and advisory committees may be designated or dissolved by the President as deemed necessary.

 Section 2: Appointment

-Committee members will be appointed by the President from the membership.
 Unless otherwise stated, the chairperson for each committee will be appointed by the President with the Board’s approval.
-A committee member may be appointed to the same committee for not more than two consecutive terms.
-Unless otherwise stated, the term of office shall be two years
+All committee Chairs must be current in his/her membership.
+Committee members will be appointed by the Committee Chair and approved by President..
+Unless otherwise stated, the term of office for Committee Chairs shall be two years and may be reappointed by the President with approval of the Board.

 Section 3: Vacancies

-If a committee member is unable to fulfill his/her term, a replacement shall be appointed by the President to fulfill the unexpired term.
+If a committee member is unable to fulfill his/her term, a replacement shall be appointed by the Chair with approval by President to fulfill the unexpired term.

 Section 4: Publications Committee

-The Editor of the Journal will be recommended by the President of the American College Veterinary Emergency and Critical Care and approved by the Board to serve for an unspecified period of time.
+The Editor of the Journal will be recommended by the President of the American College Veterinary Emergency and Critical Care (ACVECC) and approved by the VECCS Board to serve for an unspecified period of time.
 He/she will select the necessary Editorial Board members from the membership of the Society and/or College.
 Each scientific article or clinical report will be peer-reviewed for publication by at least two unbiased reviewers selected by the Journal Editor.
-The purpose of the review process is to ensure the scientific quality of the manuscript with regard to the methods and materials used and the author’s interpretation of the results.
-Manuscripts shall not be rejected for reasons of personal differences of opinion.
+The purpose of the review process is to ensure the scientific quality of the manuscript meets the high standards jointly established by the Publication Committee, editorial Board and the publisher.

 Section 5: Nominating Committee

 The Nominating Committee shall consist of three (3) members.
 The Chairperson shall be the President-Elect.
 The Chairperson shall appoint with the approval of the President two (2) additional members from the membership.
 The term of office of the Nominating Committee shall expire at the conclusion of the election.
 A slate of officer candidates shall be presented by the Nominating Committee to the Board for approval prior to balloting.
-Recommendations for nominations will be solicited from membership by the Nominating Committee.
+Recommendations for nominations will be solicited from membership by the Executive Director at the direction by the Nominating Committee.

 Section 6: Finance Committee

 The Finance Committee shall consist of three (3) members and the Financial Advisor may be an ex-officio member of the Committee.
 The Treasurer shall serve as Chairperson, and the Past-President will be a member.
 The remaining member shall be appointed by the Chair with the approval of the President.
-This Committee shall prepare an annual budget for the Society and make recommendations on fiscal matters to the Board of Directors.
+This Committee will advise on development of an annual budget for the Society and make recommendations on fiscal matters to the Board of Directors.

 The Symposium Committee will be responsible for planning and carrying out all aspects of the Symposium.
 The President will appoint the chairperson.
-Members of the committee and various subcommittees may be appointed as needed.
+Members of the committee and various subcommittees may be appointed as needed by the chairperson to ensure the scientific program development meets the educational needs, objectives and interests of the membership.
+The chair also is responsible for ensuring the logistical, hotel/facility meeting services, laboratory program and other meeting requirements are met.
+The chair will recommend speaker and staff compensation plans to the BOD for approval

 Ad Hoc Scientific and Advisory Committees may be designated if needed by the Board of Directors.
 Each chairperson will report to the Board of Directors as directed by the President.
 The President will appoint the Committee Chairperson(s).
 The Chairperson(s) in conjunction with the President will select the Committee members.
 The purpose of Ad Hoc Scientific or Advisory Committees is to assist the Society in activities such as establishing guidelines in specific facets of veterinary emergency and critical care and, when called upon, to assist in planning scientific programs.